How Much Internet Speed Do I Need?

 Latency is the brief delay that happens when a signal is being processed between the network and the user.
 It’s measured in mere milliseconds, but high latency can be really noticeable—think laggy video streams and poor response times while online gaming.

-Satellite internet has some of the highest levels of latency because the internet signal is beaming down from space, creating a lot of opportunity for delays and interference.
+Satellite internet that uses geosynchronous orbit (GEO) satellites such as Hughesnet and Viasat has some of the highest levels of latency because the internet signal has much farther to travel.
+Low-earth orbit (LEO) satellites like those used by Starlink, have much lower latency.
 DSL has much lower latency since the signal is transferred over the relatively stable copper wiring of a telephone company.

 If you plan to stream video or play online games, look for a Wi-Fi package with the lowest latency possible.